Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 *	**Server-based Certificate Validation Protocol (SCVP) Server - (Separate Component)**

-Used to determine whether the PIV Cardholder’s digital identification (i.e., certificate) that is stored on a PIV Card can be linked back to a trusted issuer.
+Used to determine whether the PIV cardholder’s digital identification (i.e., certificate) that is stored on a PIV Card can be linked back to a trusted issuer.
 The SCVP Server is used for path validation and can be an extremely valuable component to a PACS.
 However, the use of an SCVP server is not currently mandated by policy.
 An SCVP server is normally never purchased with a PACS and usually is part of the existing Public Key Infrastructure.

 *	**Online Certificate Status Protocol (OCSP) Responders - (Separate Component)**